Optimal data archival with Glacier: Understanding Archival data and its challenges

 Challenges with in-house Archive Solutions

-Conventional infrastructure and service providers force customers to pay large amounts of upfront payment.
+Conventional infrastructure and service providers require customers to pay large amounts of upfront payment.
 After the initial payment, the maintenance and management of the infrastructure adds more to the cost.
 The total budget also includes costs of resources spent to keep the infrastructure operational such as power costs, cooling budget and other similar operational costs.

 Even after you spend these resources and consume the budget, it is still difficult to ensure high durability of your data; not to mention, it is time-consuming and even more costly.
 It also becomes a challenge to create and maintain copies of your data and divide them over several data centers in geographically distinct sites.
 This implies that the acquisition of a reliable disaster recovery plan isn’t possible with traditional methods and technology.